shorebirdtech/website/src/pages/jobs.md

 with Eric (CEO).
 We're looking for someone to join us and help us better reach and serve an influx of customers in capacities other than writing software.

-## Location

-We're all-remote, current team members are located in California, Illinois and New York (GMT-8 through GMT-5).
-Will consider GMT-10 through GMT-3.
-We communicate exclusively through Discord (both in public and private) including often leaving video calls open in the background while we work independently.

-We get together 3-4x per year as a company, all flying to some US city.

 ## Compensation

 Listing a salary range for compliance, we will calibrate compensation to the individuals applying.
 We target 75% of market with our base pay.
 I see this as a career/senior (3-5 years experience) role, involving involving nearly unbounded growth potential.
-This will be salary/equity compensated, not commission.
+This role will be salary/equity compensated, not commission.
 Our incentives should be aligned to build/grow the business over a long time horizon.

 130-175k USD salary, 1.5% equity, and